René Victor Pilhes

 René Victor Pilhes (1 July 1934 – 6 February 2021) was a French writer and publicist.

-Pilhes began working as an advertising executive at Air France and then at Publicis as creative director and executive board member, before devoting himself entirely to literature where he views society as a moralist.
+Pilhes began working as an advertising executive at Air France and then at Publicis as a creative director and executive board member.
+He later devoted himself entirely to literature, viewing society through the lens of a moralist.

 He was also a director of TF1.

-He was married on 19 December 1959 to Nicole Ingrand, with whom he has three children: Nathalie, Laurent, and Maria.
+He married Nicole Ingrand on 19 December 1959, and they had three children: Nathalie, Laurent, and Maria.

 His best-known work is The Curse.

 Biography and literary works

 Family background and youth: the natural child of the Ariège

 René Jean Laurent Pilhes (pronounced "Pills") came from old families of the Ariège.
 His great-uncle Victor Pilhes was a deputy in the Second Republic, and he has added that name to his own since his first novel.
 Pilhes grew up in the Seix region, and the mountains and villages of Ariège influenced many of his novels.
 An illegitimate child, he was raised by his maternal grandmother.
 Illegitimacy is also the subject of his first novel, Rhubarb.
-René attended college at Saint-Girons, high school in Toulouse and then at Lycée Buffon in Paris, achieving a bachelor's degree.
+He attended middle school (collège) in Saint-Girons, high school in Toulouse, and then the Lycée Buffon in Paris, where he earned his baccalaureate.
 In June 1955, he was sent to Algeria where he became a midshipman and lieutenant after his classes.
 He stayed there until September 1957 and left marked by the experience.